Certificate of Insurance

 When does a certificate of insurance need to be updated?

 A certificate of insurance outlines important details about your insurance coverage.
-When those details change, such as limits or endorsements, you may need an updated certificate.
+If those details change, such as policy limits or endorsements, you will need to get an updated certificate.
 That's especially true if you need to present a COI to a client or landlord to prove you have sufficient coverage.

-What happens if a certificate of insurance fails to fulfill contract requirements?
+What if my certificate of insurance fails to meet contract requirements?

-If you don't have sufficient coverage for a contract or lease, you'll need to go back to your insurer and increase your policy limits.
-Once you have increased the limits to meet the requirements, ask your insurance company to reissue the certificate so you can prove you have adequate coverage.
+If you don't have sufficient coverage for a contract or lease, you'll need increase your policy limits with your insurer.
+Once your coverage has been updated, ask your insurance company to reissue the certificate to proof of the adequate coverage.

 Yes.
 Insureon offers digital certificates through the online Customer Portal, in My Profile.
-A digital certificate offers the same proof of insurance as a physical copy of the certificate.
+A digital certificate offers the same proof of insurance as a physical copy.

-If you have any problems downloading a certificate, contact us to receive it via email.
+If you have any issues downloading a certificate, simply contact us to receive it via email.

 Save money by comparing insurance quotes from multiple carriers.